 Services may need to allocate officer time to assist the Committee with the activities identified in the forward work programme, and with any actions that may result following consideration of those items.

-8. What are the main conclusions of the Equality Impact Assessment (EqIA) undertaken on the decision?
-The completed EqIA template should be attached as an appendix to the report.
+8. What are the main conclusions of the Well-being Impact Assessment?
+The completed Well-being Impact Assessment report can be downloaded from the website and should be attached as an appendix to the report